 Attachment Parenting from a Christian Perspective

-This post is a continuation of the series I have started earlier and is based on Numbers 8-10 in the Bible.
+This post about parenting is a continuation of the series I have started earlier and is based on Numbers 8-10 in the Bible.
 Please take a minute to read that passage with me.

 Sacred Rituals vs. Mundane Routine